 Regina, also known as the Queen City of the Plains, has long abandoned its historic name — Pile of Bones.
 Now, instead of stacks of buffalo bones, it’s home to such iconic visitor attractions as Saskatchewan’s Legislative buildings, RCMP Depot Division, the training center for the Royal Canadian Mounted Police since 1885, and for sports fans, the Saskatchewan Roughriders football team.
+And we have lots of fun annual events too, like the Dragon Boat Races pictured above.

 Since Regina is my nearest city, I love it for everything from the shopping to the many events I attend throughout the year.
 So, I thought I’d share some of my insights to help you plan your first — or next — visit here.
 To me, trip planning is all about choosing the right place to stay to let me enjoy my itinerary, so I’ve partnered with Expedia.ca to share the best places to stay in Regina based on things to do.